agnelx/Exec1_Python/README.md

 * Please verify and follow the steps
  1. Version of Python
  2. Sampling interval already hardcoded to 10
- 4.Go to your command line and execute below commands *goto <path/of/the/script>
+ 4. Go to your command line and execute below commands
+   * goto <path/of/the/script>
-  *python Process_list_Details_windows_new.py notepad 1
+   * python Process_list_Details_windows_new.py notepad 1
      note : Hear we are checking for process notepad for 1 minute

  ** **Author** **